 This reign of terror came to a head on Aug.
 13, 1944.
 Fascists rounded up 15 suspected anti-Fascist partisans, or people loyal to the new Italy, in Milan’s Piazzale Loreto.
 With German SS soldiers looking on, Mussolini’s men opened fire and killed them.
 From that moment onward, partisans called this place the “Square of the Fifteen Martyrs.”

 In another eight months, the people of Milan would get their revenge on Mussolini — in an act that was equally as savage.

-By the spring of 1945, the war in Europe was over and Italy was broke.
+By the spring of 1945, the war in Europe was over and Italy was broken.
 The south was in ruins as Allied troops advanced.
-The country was broken and battered, and it was, many thought, all Il Duce’s fault.
+The country was battered, and it was, many thought, all Il Duce’s fault.